SymaxWiesbaden/smaxt-dev/getstarted/new-smaxt-doc.md

 ![](/assets/smaxt-choose-table-or-view.png)

+Optionally, you can set the "preview SQL" checkbox to check the automatically generated SQL statement and, if necessary, manually edit it and then validate it against the database.

+### Positioning of smaxt objects

+In the previous step, you selected a table or view and the columns and then clicked "ok".
+In this way, some smaxt objects have been created in the background:

+* First, a data module, based on the generated SQL query, was created
+* Then a data template named with the alias "PRODUCTLIST" was created and the previously generated data module has been added to it.
+* Furthermore, a data configuration has been created.
+Usually, this would not be necessary for such simple and unparameterized applications.
+However, the data has to be available for the production of an Excel document - anyhow.\(Data Configurations will be described later in this document\).

 [^1]: Data templates are described later.
 In short, this is a collection of 1 to n data modules, which are specific database queries.
 So data templates are a kind of pattern for data collections.

 [^2]: Depending on the size of the database and the number of objects to be examined, it may take a few seconds until the dialog appears and you can select objects.